mohalkarushikesh/AI-ML-Engineer-Notes/devops/docker/dockersetupwithwsl.md

 | `sudo systemctl status docker` | Check if running or stopped |

 This way Docker is fully under **your control** and won't run in the background unnecessarily.

+Why Docker is Still Running

+- Docker is disabled (won't auto-start on next boot) but it's still running now because disabling only affects future boots — it doesn't stop the currently running instance.